apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-hdfs.rollTimerPoolSize  1             Number of threads per HDFS sink for scheduling timed file rolling hdfs.kerberosPrincipal  --            Kerberos user principal for accessing secure HDFS hdfs.kerberosKeytab     --            Kerberos keytab for accessing secure HDFS hdfs.round              false         Should the timestamp be rounded down (if true, affects all time based escape sequences except %t) hdfs.roundValue         1             Rounded down to the highest multiple of this (in the unit configured using ``hdfs.roundUnit``), less than current time. hdfs.roundUnit          second        The unit of the round down value - ``second``, ``minute`` or ``hour``. hdfs.timeZone           Local Time    Name of the timezone that should be used for resolving the directory path, e.g. America/Los_Angeles. serializer              ``TEXT``      Other possible options include ``AVRO_EVENT`` or the
+hdfs.rollTimerPoolSize  1             Number of threads per HDFS sink for scheduling timed file rolling hdfs.kerberosPrincipal  --            Kerberos user principal for accessing secure HDFS hdfs.kerberosKeytab     --            Kerberos keytab for accessing secure HDFS hdfs.proxyUser hdfs.round              false         Should the timestamp be rounded down (if true, affects all time based escape sequences except %t) hdfs.roundValue         1             Rounded down to the highest multiple of this (in the unit configured using ``hdfs.roundUnit``), less than current time. hdfs.roundUnit          second        The unit of the round down value - ``second``, ``minute`` or ``hour``. hdfs.timeZone           Local Time    Name of the timezone that should be used for resolving the directory path, e.g. America/Los_Angeles. serializer              ``TEXT``      Other possible options include ``avro_event`` or the
                                       fully-qualified class name of an implementation of the ``EventSerializer.Builder`` interface. serializer.*
 ======================  ============  ======================================================================

-Example for agent named **agent_foo**:
+Example for agent named a1:

 .. code-block:: properties

-  agent_foo.channels = memoryChannel-1
+  a1.channels = c1
-  agent_foo.sinks = hdfsSink-1
+  a1.sinks = k1
-  agent_foo.sinks.hdfsSink-1.type = hdfs
+  a1.sinks.k1.type = hdfs
-  agent_foo.sinks.hdfsSink-1.channel = memoryChannel-1
+  a1.sinks.k1.channel = c1
-  agent_foo.sinks.hdfsSink-1.hdfs.path = /flume/events/%y-%m-%d/%H%M/%S
+  a1.sinks.k1.hdfs.path = /flume/events/%y-%m-%d/%H%M/%S
-  agent_foo.sinks.hdfsSink-1.hdfs.filePrefix = events-
+  a1.sinks.k1.hdfs.filePrefix = events-
-  agent_foo.sinks.hdfsSink-1.hdfs.round = true
+  a1.sinks.k1.hdfs.round = true
-  agent_foo.sinks.hdfsSink-1.hdfs.roundValue = 10
+  a1.sinks.k1.hdfs.roundValue = 10
-  agent_foo.sinks.hdfsSink-1.hdfs.roundUnit = minute
+  a1.sinks.k1.hdfs.roundUnit = minute

 The above configuration will round down the timestamp to the last 10th minute.
 For example, an event with timestamp 11:54:34 AM, June 12, 2012 will cause the hdfs path to become ``/flume/events/2012-06-12/1150/00``.

 Logger Sink